araucaria-project/pyaraucaria/pyaraucaria/obs_plan/obsplan.md

-This file was copied and extend form ....
+This file was copied form https://github.com/araucaria-project/doc-oca-tic-toi and extended.

 # Observations Plan Files for OCA observatory